-Shelburne, Vermont-Location of the American Morgan Horse Association headquarters.
+Shelburne, Vermont-Headquarters for the American Morgan Horse Association through 2019

 South Woodstock, Vermont-Location of the old National Morgan Horse Show before it moved.
 Also the home of Upwey Morgan Farm, which has become the Green Mountain Horse Association.